schnetzi/spin-template-wordpress/README.md

 ## Project status

-This project is still under development.
-Things that need to be done are

-* [ ] Create github actions for automatic deployments
+This project is ready to use.
+Please open an issue if you find any problems.

 ## Resources
 - **[Website](https://serversideup.net/open-source/spin/)** overview of the product.